akalenuk/wordsandbuttons/README.md

 ## Pages

+- [Rational interpolation](https://wordsandbuttons.online/rational_interpolation.html) Rational interpolation is a step forward from polynomial interpolation towards rational splines.
+With rational interpolation, you can build functions that run through a set of points and also have vertical asymptotes whenever you want.
+With this capability, you can now model functions like logarithms better.
+<sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup>

 - [Either your estimates suck or your job does](https://wordsandbuttons.online/either_your_estimates_suck_or_your_job_does.html) This page uses polynomial modeling to show why software engineering tasks are often impossible to estimate.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup>